 Emotional eating is one of the wrong ways, but comfortable and relaxing, to respond to stressful moments, negative emotions, and difficult situations by consuming certain foods.
-Emotional hunger or compulsive eating is an acute need for foods low in nutrition, but high in calories, usually, high in carbohydrates, salty, or sweet.
+Emotional eating or compulsive eating is an acute need for foods low in nutrition, but high in calories, usually, high in carbohydrates, salty, or sweet.

 This type of food is called comfort food.
-Ice cream, chocolate, chips, French fries, pasta, pizza, cakes, candy, but not only, are part of this category.
+Ice cream, chocolate, chips, French fries, pasta, pizza, cakes, and candy, but not only, are part of this category.

 Here are the causes, manifestations, and implications of emotional eating and how you can overcome them.

-Causes of emotional eating
+9 Common causes of emotional eating

 Some people in this category have cravings especially when they are sad or confused.
-For others, eating can be a way to avoid thinking about the problems they have or to avoid acting as such to solve them.
+For others, emotional eating can be a way to avoid thinking about the problems they have or to avoid acting as such to solve them.

 Not only do these people eat even though they are not hungry, but they give directly to fats and high-calorie foods.
 Because they like it and make them feel better.
 The fatter, sweeter, or saltier they feel, the better they feel.

 Here’s how to tell if your urge to eat is triggered by nervousness in certain situations!